wkaisertexas/sipc/SOLUTION5.md

 ## Overview

-In this deliverable, code optimization passes were added to the compiler.
-After this, benchmarks were created and ran to ensure a performance improvement.
+In this deliverable, we added a series of code optimization passes to the compiler.
+To ensure the effectivness of our optimizations, we created microbenchmarks and a benchmark script that checks if the optimizations improved performance, both in isolation and in combination with other optimizations.

 ## Workflow

-When running this, Varun implemented the optimization passes and then William wrote the test runner.
-After initially finding no improvements to these optimizations, the test runner was rewritten to have multiple trials.
+When running this, Varun implemented the optimization passes and William wrote the test runner.
+After initially finding no improvements to these optimizations, the test runner was rewritten to have multiple trials and produce an average runtime instead of a single instance.

 ## Issues

 Optimizations initially had negative impacts on the performance of the optimizer.
-However, in our testing, it was determined that weird interactions with the input variable caused
+However, we determined that it wasn't a problem with our optimizations, rather it was because the some of our tests ran for an invariant number of times.
+For example:

 ```console
 Running inliner sip without the inliner optimization pass